The Library

 - Basil Rye Porter

 The book is very focussed on using local and seasonal ingredients.
 There are some traditional recipes but most of them include unexpected ingredients.
-Also good to note that the book is more suited for someone with homebrewing experience.

 Foraging Guides